lmuntaner/tech-introduction-product-people/docs/intro-cs/languages.md

 ## Definition

-It is a human made language to write instructions for a computer.
+It's a human made language to write instructions for a computer.

-It is used to write Software.
+It's used to write software.

 Computers don't understand human language.
 And humans don't understand computer language.